 Part of your application for Disabled Students’ Allowance will usually involve completing a study needs assessment.
 This may take place at a specific assessment centre or it may be completed by a qualified person at your university.

 If your disability improves or worsens during your PhD, this may affect the amount of DSA you can claim.
 If so, you may be asked to undertake a new Study Needs Assessment.
 Your DSA provider will then increase the amount of money you receive to pay for any new expenses.
 Alternatively, they may reduce your DSA if your condition improves to take into account any reduction in the support you require.

 Other sources of Disabled Students’ Allowance for UK PhD students include the UK Research Councils and the NHS.
 If you are already receiving PhD funding from either of these organisations you should apply to them for DSA and not to Student Finance bodies.
 Remember, you cannot combine Disabled Students’ Allowance from different sources.

 If your PhD is funded by one of the seven UK Research Councils, you may be eligible to receive Disabled Students’ Allowance from them on top of your normal PhD studentship.

 You normally apply for Research Council DSA through the university at which you hold a Research Council studentship.
 They will be responsible for appointing staff to confirm your eligibility, assess your needs, and claim relevant funds from the Research Council.
 Those funds will be paid to your university, who will use them to cover the cost of support on your behalf or pay them directly to you, as appropriate.

 The amount of DSA you can receive from a Research Council will depend on your individual needs, but will normally be similar to the support available through a Student Finance body.

-More information on Disabled Students’ Allowance from the UK Research Councils is available at the RCUK website.
+More information on Disabled Students’ Allowance from the UK Research Councils is available at the UK Research and Innovation website.

-More information on Disabled Students Allowance from the NHS is available at the NHS website.
+More information on Disabled Students' Allowance from the NHS is available on the NHS website (PDF).